Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick_Program_Tab.rst

   section of the settings tab and you can use the GPS Bricklet to `sync the Linux system time with the GPS time <https://github.com/Tinkerforge/red-brick/tree/master/programs/gps_time>`__.

-* Mode *Once After Startup*: The scheduler will execute the program only once directly after it is uploaded.
+* Mode *Once After Upload*: The scheduler will execute the program only once directly after it is uploaded.
 * Continue After Error: If this checkbox is unchecked, the scheduler will stop after your program exits with an error.
 If it is checked errors are ignored.